For advice and support call 07449 105 436 or email email@example.com

 Monday to Thursdays 9 am – 5 pm

 Do you – or an older person you know – need advice, information or practical support?
 Our friendly and professional specialist advocates can help, and will treat your information in the strictest confidence.

-Every day our Elders Advocacy Service deals with calls from older people in need.
+Every day our Advocacy Service deals with calls from over 65s in need.
 We help people with a wide range of issues, from housing and health, to debt and disability, benefits and befriending, and more.
 Our advocates support people to say what they want, secure their rights, represent their interests and obtain services they need.